🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 Someone writing in a notebook

 Tash Barsby.
-Former commissioning editor at Penguin random House and The Novelry Team Member
+Former commissioning editor at Penguin Random House and The Novelry Team Member

 Tash Barsby

 Before joining The Novelry, Tash Barsby was a Commissioning Editor at Transworld Publishers, a division of Penguin Random House.
-Tash has worked as an editor on many bestselling titles including the #1 Sunday Times bestseller The Sanatorium by Sarah Pearse.
+Tash has worked as an editor on many bestselling titles including the No.1 Sunday Times bestseller The Sanatorium by Sarah Pearse.